Buy now, pay later: how it works and what to look out for

 Section 75 laws mean your credit card provider must protect purchases over £100 for free, so if there's a problem, such as faulty or non-delivered goods, you could get your money back.
 For many people, it's a valuable reassurance when shopping with a credit card knowing you've got Section 75 protection.

-However, Section 75 rules do not apply when a 'third-party payment processor' breaks the direct link between a retailer and a credit card company, which sometimes happens when using PayPal.
+However, Section 75 rules do not currently apply when a 'third-party payment processor' breaks the direct link between a retailer and a credit card company, which sometimes happens when using PayPal.
 The direct link is also broken when using BNPL to purchase an item.
 So if you spread the cost of a purchase via Klarna or Clearpay, it's unlikely you'll be able to call on your credit card provider to pursue a Section 75 refund if the item turns up faulty.

 Instead, you'll either have to explore what protection your BNPL provider gives you, take up the dispute direct with the retailer, or attempt a chargeback request – though chargeback is not a legal right, unlike Section 75.